Overview

 Estimator

-The Electrical Construction and Maintenance program at Mitchell Technical College is a sequence of courses designed to provide basic training in maintenance and new construction wiring—in both residential and commercial buildings.
+The Electrical Construction and Maintenance program at Mitchell Technical College is designed to provide basic training in maintenance and new construction wiring in both residential and commercial buildings.
 The program emphasizes a combination of theory and practical application necessary for successful employment.
 Additional coursework includes fiber optic and data cabling as well as programmable logic controls.

-The successful student in this program will demonstrate a variety of skills and abilities including manual dexterity, arm-hand steadiness and multi-limb coordination; visual color discrimination and near vision; reasoning, information ordering and problem-solving; and communication with supervisors, peers and subordinates.
-In addition, students must be able to perform general physical activities like climbing, lifting, walking, stooping and handling materials and must be able to climb a 6-foot ladder.
+The successful student in this program will demonstrate various skills and abilities, including manual dexterity, arm-hand steadiness, and multi-limb coordination; visual color discrimination and near vision; reasoning, information ordering, and problem-solving; and communication with supervisors, peers, and subordinates.
+In addition, students must be able to perform general physical activities like climbing, lifting, walking, stooping, and handling materials, and must be able to climb a 6-foot ladder.

-Apprentice electrical jobs in residential, commercial and industrial areas are open to Mitchell Tech graduates.
-Positions are available with electrical contractors and maintenance companies and with regional substations and utility companies.
+Apprentice electrical jobs in residential, commercial, and industrial areas are open to Mitchell Tech graduates.
+Positions are available with electrical contractors and maintenance companies, and with regional substations and utility companies.
 Incoming students are licensed as apprentice electricians in South Dakota.
-Upon completion of the Electrical Construction and Maintenance program, an Mitchell Tech graduate receives 2000 hours towards certification as a journeyman with a South Dakota electrician’s license.
+Upon completion of the Electrical Construction and Maintenance program, a Mitchell Tech graduate receives 2,000 hours towards certification as a journeyman with a South Dakota electrician’s license.

 Curriculum